polarbeargo/FSND/README.md

 ```
 #### DELETE /movies/{movie_id}
 - General:
     - Deletes the movie of the given ID if it exists.
-Returns the id of the deleted question and the success value.
+Returns the id of the deleted movie and the success value.
 - Sample: `curl -X DELETE -H "Content-Type: application/json" https://cd0044-full-stack-web-developer.onrender.com/movies/1 -H "Authorization: $MOVIES_TOKEN"`
 ```
 {